M&A Transaction Advisory Services

 Senior-Led Deal Advisory

-Without the Big 4 Price Tag
+Without the Large-Firm Price Tag

-"We take a limited number of active mandates at any time precisely because the principal-led model only works if we can commit to it fully.
+"We take a limited number of active mandates at any one time precisely because the principal-led model only works if we can commit to it fully.
 If we cannot, we say so upfront."

-For mid-market transactions in the AED 10M to AED 500M range, this approach consistently produces better outcomes than the institutional model — because the person making the judgment calls has the experience and credentials to make them well.
+For mid-market transactions in the AED 5M to AED 500M range, this approach consistently produces better outcomes than the institutional model – because the person making the judgment calls has the experience and credentials to make them well.

 01Principal-Only Delivery

-The CFA-qualified principal advisor personally leads every engagement — financial analysis, valuation, negotiation.
+The principal advisor personally leads every engagement – financial analysis, valuation, negotiation.
 No junior delegation, no account management layers between you and the decision-maker.

 02Transparent, Fixed-Scope Fees